pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

      ```

 Optional
-* Get information about the running Docker container
+* Get information about the running Docker container:

      ```console
      $ docker ps -aq
      ```

-* Stop OTBR Docker
+* Stop OTBR Docker:

      ```console
      $ docker stop otbr
      ```

-* Remove OTBR Docker
+* Remove OTBR Docker:

      ```console
      $ docker rm otbr
      ```

-* Reload OTBR Docker
+* Reload OTBR Docker:

      ```console
      $ docker restart otbr
      ```

-At this point, a FTD device and an OTBR are ready, and you can proceed to the next step to build the Thread network.
+At this point, a FTD Joiner device and an OTBR are ready, and you can proceed to the next step to build the Thread network.

 ## Create a Thread Network